simonmtr/inf-fwpm-objective-c-bool-parser/index.md

 ### Lazy Evaluation in Go
 Go in general does strict evaluation, the opposite of lazy evaluation.
 For operands like '&&' and '||' it does lazy evaluation.
-Lazy evaluation is therefore not directly implemented in Go in general, but it is possible to implement by using clojures and the sync package [13]:
+Lazy evaluation is therefore not directly implemented in Go in general, but it is possible to implement by using clojures and the sync package for example [13]:
 ```
 type LazyInt func() int